 Homes in areas prone to heavy rain or rapid snow melt make sump pumps a necessity.
-Prior to the onset of the wet season, it’s critical for the homeowner to contact a professional to service their sump pump and make sure it is ready to handle the water workload to come.
+Prior to the onset of the wet season, it’s critical to contact a plumbing professional for sump pump installation or sump pump repair services to ensure that your home is ready to handle any water workload that comes its way.

 Sump pumps collect excess groundwater and direct it away from the home’s foundation.
-Groundwater is most likely to be found at the lowest point in a basement or crawl space, so that’s where your home’s sump pump should be installed.
+Groundwater is most likely to be found at the lowest point in a basement or crawl space, so that’s where your home’s sump pump installation should be.
 The sump pump’s motor can then be activated when there is already excess groundwater there.